linkedin

 Every business owner hopes for high levels of user satisfaction, because when users are satisfied with a product or service they are more likely to become repeat customers, increasing revenue per individual client.
 Satisfied customers may even go so far as to speak highly of your brand, creating a network of loyal customers who are less likely to switch to other competitors, bolstering your brand’s reputation.

-Conversions improvement and Increased Revenue - UX may provide guidance on the best ways a company can increase revenue.
+A UX audit checklist may provide guidance on the best ways a company can increase revenue.
 Many times this is the result of an audit pointing out the ways navigation and product presentation can be improved.
 For example, a UX audit may point out the ways a checkout process can be streamlined, decreasing the amount of abandoned carts at the end of a purchasing process.

-3. Better Customer Retention
+4. Better Customer Retention

 High churn rates may be a signal that your users are having a negative experience interacting with the product.
 Discovering and addressing pain points in the navigation of product interaction keeps customers happy and returning, lowering churn rates.
-The audit may also point out areas in which accessibility can be improved, which is a major step in higher retention.
+A UX audit checklist may also point out areas in which accessibility can be improved, which is a major step in higher retention.
 As the demographic of customers with accessibility needs cannot be tapped without first making the MVP accessible to that market segment.

-4. Improved User Engagement
+5. Improved User Engagement

-Audits uncover better ways of presentation for the product, creating a more visually appealing interaction that encourages your users to explore more deeply and understand more about the product on initial appearance.
+A UX audit checklist can uncover better ways of presentation for the product, creating a more visually appealing interaction that encourages your users to explore more deeply and understand more about the product on initial appearance.

-When to use UX Audit Checklist
+When to use a UX Audit Checklist

 There are multiple opportunities to implement a UX audit checklist into your business operations, including: